Do you ever wish you could try out a new product in your retail store and not have to buy it unless you sell it?

-Inventory is expensive to warehouse.
-By giving a portion of it to a retailer, vendors lower the cost of carrying inventory.
+Inventory is expensive to the warehouse.
+By giving a portion of it to a retailer, vendors lower the cost of carrying an inventory.

 Instead of having inventory shipped to a warehouse and then to a retailer, vendors can have their manufacturers deliver the inventory directly to the retailer.

-This streamlines the supply chain, saves labor costs, and gets goods on retailers shelves faster.
+This streamlines the supply chain, saves labour costs, and gets goods on retailers shelves faster.

 Since the inventory is still owned by the vendor, they still have to count it as part of their assessment of their costs.